Myriam Hernández: Biography

-In 1998 Hernández was a guest on the Chilean program "Gigante y Ud.," along with Don Francisco, for two months.
+In 1998 Hernández was a guest on the Chilean program Gigante y Ud., along with Don Francisco, for two months.
 In the June 1999 issue of People En Español she was elected one of 25 Latin beauties, together with Ricky Martin and Spanish actor Antonio Banderas.
-In 2000 she released "+ y Más" (+ and More) with a large selection of producers and authors such as Kike Santander, Rudy Perez, Estéfano, Humberto Gatica, and Lester Mendez.
-Notable songs included "Mañana" (Tomorrow), "Quién Cuidará de Mí" (Who Will Take Care of Me), "Si yo me Vuelvo a Enamorar" (If I fall in love again), and "Leña y Fuego" (Wood and Fire).
+In 2000, she released + y Más... with a large selection of producers and authors such as Kike Santander, Rudy Perez, Estéfano, Humberto Gatica, and Lester Mendez.
+Notable songs included "Mañana", "Quién Cuidará de Mí", "Si yo me Vuelvo a Enamorar", and "Leña y Fuego".
 The record went Gold and Platinum in various Latin American countries.
-The video for the song "Quién Cuidará de Mí" was directed by Mexican director Carlos Markovic.
+The video for the song "Quién Cuidará de Mí" was directed by Carlos Markovic.
 In February 2001, at the Viña del Mar International Song Festival, she was awarded the Gaviota de Plata and Gaviota de Oro (Silver and Golden Seagulls) by the public.

-In October 2001 Hernández gave two concerts at Santiago de Chile's Municipal Theater, a recording of which, "El Amor en Concierto" The Love at Concert, was released in Chile where it went Gold and Platinum.
+In October 2001 Hernández gave two concerts at Santiago de Chile's Municipal Theater, a recording of which, El Amor en Concierto was released in Chile where it went Gold and Platinum.
 Based in Miami since 2000, she decided to make a foray into designer modeling photography for Italian brand Santini Mavardi and also agreed for the first time to associate her name with a commercial brand and act in an ad campaign for Procter & Gamble's "Head & Shoulders."